Šibenik: Transportation

+Railways

-Šibenik has a railway station which is a terminus of the local Perković - Šibenik railway, a branch of M604 railway connecting Zagreb and Split via Knin.
+Šibenik has a railway station which is a terminus of the local Perković - Šibenik railway, a branch of the M604 railway connecting Zagreb and Split via Knin.
 The train services are operated by Croatian Railways.

+Busses

-Bus station Šibenik is connected by daily bus lines with the surrounding towns such as Vodice, Pirovac, Biograd na Moru.
-There are good connections to major cities across Croatia: Rijeka, Crikvenica, Zagreb, Osijek, Zadar, Split, Makarska, Dubrovnik.
+Šibenik bus station is connected by daily bus lines with the surrounding towns such as Vodice, Pirovac, and Biograd na Moru.
+There are good connections to major cities across Croatia, including Rijeka, Crikvenica, Zagreb, Osijek, Zadar, Split, Makarska, and Dubrovnik.

+By air

+Šibenik does not have an airport, instead, air traffic is done through either Split Airport (50 km from Šibenik) or Zadar Airport (70 km from Šibenik), although Šibenik-Pokrovnik Airport ("Zračna luka Srce Dalmacije") has been officially planned and approved by the Government of Croatia.

+Ferries

+Šibenik is connected to the Šibenik islands (Prvić, Zlarin, Žirje, Kaprije, Obonjan) by ferry connections.